INTRODUCTION TO LoL SUPPORT GUIDE

 COMPOSITION AND WHAT SUPPORTS IN LOL CAN PROVIDE

 The match-up can be very vital in some cases, but choosing the right support for your team, and more importantly your carry, can be essential in turning the tides of a team-fight, and thus the game.
 If you happen to be against champions that heave heavy, unavoidable crowd control such as Nautilus, Vi, or Fizz, your ADC can benefit greatly from a Morgana pick.
 If you’re facing assassin’s that have high burst potential such as Zed or Talon, picking Janna, Tahm Kench, or Lulu could greatly turn the tides in your favor.
 During a game, you must make the best of what you have.
 Presume that you have a sub-par pick against preventing assassinations, it’s still certainly possible to win, but less options are available to you.
 While protecting an ADC with Tahm Kench is as easy as pressing a button, you might have to work harder with a champion like Thresh.
 If you happen to be playing against a Zed as Thresh, know that when Zed uses his ultimate on your ADC you can either hook Zed, or lantern your ADC.
 Understanding, and reacting appropriately to enemy goals is paramount.
 In most cases, it’s all down to prediction.
-Since most supports have a slight delay to their crowd control, whether it be cast-time or travel-time, it is not enough to simply have good reaction time in League of Legends.
+Since most supports have a slight delay to their crowd control, whether it be cast-time or travel-time, it is not enough to simply have good reaction time in LoL.
 A good support knows his win-conditions, goals, and actively spends time thinking about the next play required to gain an advantage.

 CARRYING AS SUPPORT: BREAKING DOWN WIN CONDITIONS